 This solution is pretty straight forward.

-- Require in person training for owner of dam about dog breeding and the issue of unwanted puppies and health consequences.
+- Require in-person training for the owner of the dam about dog breeding and the issue of unwanted puppies and health consequences.

 I consider this School for the Backyard Breeder!

 Dog Breeder and Puppy Buyer Solutions